KingsleyOmon-Edo/KObjectMapper/README.md

 # Object Mapper

 ObjectMapper is an Open Source simple, intuitive, yet effective object-to-object mapper library written in C# .NET.
-It is relatively easy to set up and use, especially in implicit mapping mode, described below, which completely obviates the need to new up a Mapper instance.
+It is relatively easy to set up.
+Usage is just as easy with its "Implicit" mode that allows its use, without a mapping object.
+Obviating the need to instantiate one

-For now, the project is in the very early stages of development and I am not accepting contributions for now.
+The project is in very early stages of development and as such, I am not accepting contributions for now.

-Currently, the project supports .NET 6 the current LTS version, out of the box.
-Plans are underway to add support to previous versions of the .NET framework and runtime in the upcoming days.
+The library supports .NET 6.0, the current LTS version of the .NET SDK out of the.
+Plans are underway to target other other versions of .NET.

 ## Features

-The core of an Object mapper is to copy properties from one object to another.
-Ditto that for collections.
-The basics of this feature are already in place and will be augmented as the days go by.

-But here is a brief description of what has been implemented so far: summary of the features:
+Basic testable features are already in place.
+Some of these include.

 - Object to Object mapping
 - Collection mapping

 #### Object to object mapping

 ObjectMapper can map between any two "mutable" objects regardless of type.
-By default, it can successfully map public writable properties.
+It currently supports writig to  public properties of mutable objects.
 Support for immutable objects is in the works.

 #### Collection mapping

 ObjetMapper can map an IEnumerable<T> or any collection derived from it.
-The engineering of this feature is in progress and I hope to have a useful and more complete implementation at release.
-But for now, out of the box, it can map any collection of mutable objects that meets the above constraints.
+The engineering of this feature is in progress The plane is to have usedul collection mapping at release.
+.

 ## Installation